Day 1 - 19 June 2019

 - Predict and extend the battery life of your IoT device

 - Ensure that your IoT device can peacefully coexist with other wireless devices out there

 - Implement a cost effective manufacturing test solution on your production lines

-- Which is better for your product, a Cat-o, Cat-1 or Cat-M LTE network or an LPWA network?
+- Which is better for your product, a Cat-0, Cat-1 or Cat-M LTE, licenced/licenced LPWA or even Satellite network?

 - Discussions around range vs. data rate vs power consumption for these IoT connectivity technologies

-- The drawbacks for each network, including security and whether devices can actively initiate communication with the network
+- The drawbacks for the different types of networks, including security and whether devices can actively initiate communication with the network